wonderbird/git-revert-workshop/README.md

 can ship a working feature.
 Then the broken feature is fixed and shipped in addition.

+Exercise 4 repeats exercises 2 and 3 assuming that the `main` and `develop` branches are protected.
+This means that the developers cannot commit directly to these branches.

+Exercise 5 shows how to avoid the reapply merge commit used in exercises 2 and 3.
+This practice simplifies future debugging efforts and is described in detail in (3).
+Instead of reverting the revert commit, we recreate the feature branch using the `git rebase` command.

 ## "The System" and the simulation

 In this simulation "The System" is represented by the contents of the